-- 1 package ramen noodles, crumbled, seasoning packet discarded (see notes for vegan information)
+- 1 package ramen noodles crumbled, seasoning packet discarded (see notes for vegan information)

-- To make the dressing, in a small bowl or in a jar with a tight-fitting lid, combine brown sugar, olive oil, vinegar, sesame seeds, and soy sauce.
+- In a small bowl or in a jar with a tight-fitting lid, combine brown sugar, olive oil, vinegar, sesame seeds, and soy sauce.
 Allow flavors to blend at room temperature while preparing the rest of the salad.

-- Meanwhile, heat 2 tablespoons olive oil in a large sauce pan over medium heat until shimmering.
+- Heat olive oil in a large sauce pan over medium heat until shimmering.
 Reduce heat to low.
 Add ramen noodles and almonds; sauté until toasted, about 10 minutes, stirring frequently to avoid scorching.

 - In a large bowl, combine baby bok choy, scallions, and crunchy mix.
 Drizzle salad dressing over the top and toss until uniformly combined.
 Serve at room temperature.